Overland Flooding?

 Natural watercourses usually can't manage a 1% AEP rainfall event.
 Flood mapping includes pipe size and shows overland flow where pipes reach capacity.
 Upgrading the drainage system to handle such large floods isn't economically viable, so overland flow paths are needed.
 Older developments didn't include overland flow paths due to lack of knowledge about flood behavior.
 The current flood study aims to ensure future development considers the known flood risks including these overland flow paths.

 Regular maintenance of stormwater drainage system may help to reduce the impact of more frequent wet weather events.
-Council regularly carries maintenance work on our stormwater network.
-Please contact Council Customer Service team on 02 9847 6666 or hsc@hornsby.nsw.gov.au to report any issues with the drainage system.
+Council regularly carries out maintenance work on our stormwater network.
+Council undertakes six-monthly inspections on over 168 private and public easements.
+Programed works include easements, table drains, trash racks and channels, silt and vegetation clearing and management and clearing inlets and pipes.
+To report issues please contact 02 9847 6666 or hsc@hornsby.nsw.gov.au

 In the Hornsby Shire Council local government area, Sydney Water only provides services for water supply and wastewater management.
 These services do not affect flood behavior in the area.